bonnow/bonnow.github.io/_posts/2026-04-27-Service-Request-System-Properties.md

 </script>

 <div class="lang-en" markdown="1">
-## This is the System properties that made for flow logic and to help managing Request Flow.
+## This is a System Property created for flow logic and to help manage Reuqest Management.

 ### Dynamic approval Group

+Description : Group that shows the users whoo currently holding the role (which was set in dynamic_role_approval system property).
+Need to write the sys_id of the group.

 ![image](https://github.com/user-attachments/assets/12bd6686-f9ef-4a9b-b743-8623fb0f9d67#.png)